-1) Robust Techniques in Spatial Domain: Between the geometry and the connectivity parts of a 3D mesh, nearly all the existing spatial robust algorithms take the former as primitive, which tends to be superior in both robustness and imperceptibility.
-The fragility to connectivity attacks of the algorithms modifying connectivity information prevents them from being (blind) robust watermarks.
+1) Robust Techniques in Spatial Domain: Between the geometry and the connectivity parts of a 3D mesh, nearly all the existing spatial robust algorithms take the former as primitive, which shows superiority in both robustness and imperceptibility compared to the latter.
+The fragility to connectivity attacks of the algorithms modifying connectivity information prevents them from being robust watermarks.
 It is important to note that this section focuses more on watermarking primitives than on robustness, which will be explored in detail in the next section.
 Also note that some techniques presented in this subsection are not strictly robust, but they are neither fragile.
-These techniques can be considered as data hiding schemes that were proposed during early stage of the development of 3D mesh watermarking techniques.
+Actually, these techniques have witnessed the development of 3D mesh watermarking techniques from simple data hiding schemes to robust and blind algorithms.

 As reported in the subsection concerning fragile techniques in spatial domain, inserting 1 bit in each vertex makes the algorithms very vulnerable.
 Therefore, some algorithms choose the positions of groups of vertices as watermarking primitives in order to try to strengthen the robustness.
 Yu et al. [19] gave a non-blind robust algorithm.
 Vertices are scrambled and divided into several groups using a selected secret key and in each of these groups one bit is inserted by modifying the lengths from its member vertices to the gravity center of the mesh.
 The modulation scheme is a simple additive method with an adaptive intensity obtained by a local geometrical analysis of the mesh.
 The extraction is also quite simple, since it is sufficient to regroup the vertices and to inverse the additive insertion model.
 However, a pre-processing step of registration and resampling is necessary to extract the watermark (to ensure a sufficient robustness and to recover the same grouping of the vertices at extraction as during the insertion), and this step makes the algorithm non-blind.
-One watermark bit is repeatedly inserted in each member vertex within a group; this redundant insertion and the weighting rule at the extraction are the main reasons for its good robustness.
-Meanwhile, their method is the first attempt in history to insert a watermark in a global and essentially geometric characteristic of a 3D mesh (here the lengths from vertices in a same group to the mesh center).
-In Benedens's "Vertex Flood Algorithm (VFA)" [20], after grouping vertices according to their distances to the center of a designated triangle, each group's range interval is then divided into $m=2^n$ subintervals; the distances between all the member vertices in a same group and the chosen triangle center are then altered so that the new distances all fall into a certain subinterval that stands for the next n watermark bits.
+In fact, one watermark bit is repeatedly inserted in each member vertex within a group.
+This redundant insertion and the weighting rule at the extraction are the main reasons for its good robustness.
+Meanwhile, their method is the first attempt in history to insert a watermark in a global and essential geometric characteristic of a 3D mesh (here the lengths from vertices in a same group to the mesh center).
+In Benedens's "Vertex Flood Algorithm (VFA)" [20], after grouping vertices according to their distances to the center of a designated triangle, the range of the group interval is then divided into $m = 2^n$ subintervals; all the group vertices' distances to the chosen triangle center are then altered so that the new distances all fall into a certain subinterval that stands for the next n watermark bits.